 Explain how to effectively redirect students and implement logical consequences using firm yet respectful teacher language.

 Describe the most effective way to develop, introduce, and/or reinforce classroom rules and procedures.

 To complete enrollment you must register and pay for each course on both the CE Credits Online website and the ASPDP site.

 Add the P Credit course(s) to your Cart.

 When you are ready to check out, go to your cart.
 You will be asked to log-in to your account or create a new account.

 Follow the enrollment and payment prompts.
 If you have a coupon/discount, you will be asked to enter it during the enrollment process.

 Important: You must then register for each CE Credits Online course on the NYC DOE ASPDP website.
 Our courses are in the ASPDP catalog using the provider drop-down menu and selecting CE Credits Online/Riesling Group.
-At that time you will pay the NYC DOE ASPDP fee of $125 for a 3 P Credit course or $45 for a 1 P Credit course when you register.
+At that time you will pay the NYC DOE ASPDP fee of $125 for a 3 P Credit course, $90 for a 2 P Credit course or $45 for a 1 P Credit course when you register.